 - Biochemical profile, which may reveal elevated levels of blood urea nitrogen (BUN) as well as creatinine.

-- Complete blood count may reveal anemia, which can develop in cats with kidney disease.
+- A complete blood count may reveal anemia, which can develop in cats with kidney disease.

-The type of treatment will depend on the stage of kidney disease, and a multimodal approach is most common, with the aim of slowing down the progression as well as managing symptoms.
+The type of treatment will depend on the stage of kidney disease, and a multimodal approach is most common, to slow down the progression as well as manage symptoms.

 Prescription diet: Kidney diets contain less protein and phosphorus than regular cat food.
 Cats need protein every day for growth, building muscles and repairing tissue.
 Urea is a waste product of protein metabolism.
 Cats with kidney failure are not able to get rid of urea as effectively, which causes a build-up of toxins.
 Damaged kidneys are also not as efficient at removing phosphorous, which causes high phosphorous in the blood.

 Maintain hydration: Encourage water consumption by ensuring the cat has access to clean drinking water at all times.
 Some cats can be encouraged to drink more by providing them with a water fountain.
 If dehydration becomes an issue, it may be necessary to administer fluids subcutaneously (under the skin).

 Anti-nausea: Toxin build-up can cause nausea and loss of appetite.
 Anti-nausea medication can be prescribed to relieve symptoms.

 Appetite stimulants: This can help cats who have lost their appetite.